Talleyrand Cavalerie

 In 1756, the regiment ranked 31st and counted two squadrons.

-During the Seven Years' War, the colonel of the regiment was:
+During the Seven Years' War, the successive colonels of the regiment were:

 When the French cavalry was reorganised on December 1 1761, the regiment was incorporated into Royal-Piémont Cavalerie.